hpe-storage/scod/docs/partners/commvault/index.md

 !!! note
     The rest of this guide assumes the default `VolumeSnapshotClass` and `VolumeSnapshots` are functional within the cluster with a compatible Kubernetes snapshot API level between the CSI driver and Commvault.

-## Configure Kubernetes protection with Commvault Backup & Recovery
+## Configure Kubernetes protection

-To configure data protection for Kubernetes, follow the [official Commvault documentation](https://documentation.commvault.com/2022e/essential/123634_protecting_kubernetes_with_commvault.html)and ensure the version matches the software version in your environment.
+To configure data protection for Kubernetes, follow the [official Commvault documentation](https://documentation.commvault.com/2022e/essential/123634_protecting_kubernetes_with_commvault.html) and ensure the version matches the software version in your environment.
 As a summary, complete the following:

 - [Core Setup Wizard](https://documentation.commvault.com/2022e/essential/86638_step_3_complete_core_setup_wizard.html) to complete Commvault deployment